-As part of the Generation Indigenous movement (Gen-I), the Center for Native American Youth (CNAY) and NAFOA have partnered to develop a new career leadership program for Native American youth.
+As part of the Generation Indigenous (Gen-I) movement, the Center for Native American Youth (CNAY) and NAFOA have partnered to create the Gen-I Career Success Fellowship program.

-CNAY will connect the growing Gen-I National Native Youth Network—now over 4,000 strong— with NAFOA’s network of leaders in finance, business, and tribal economic development to build career opportunities for Native youth through civic engagement, online skill-building, leadership development, and direct connections with employers.
+CNAY has connected the growing Gen-I National Native Youth Network—now over 4,000 strong—with NAFOA’s network of leaders in finance, business, and tribal economic development to expand career opportunities for Native youth through online skill-building, leadership development, and direct connections with employers.

 Develop Career and Financial Literacy Skills